arenoir/ember-cli-deploy-html-manifest/README.md

 **WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0**
 <hr/>

 This plugin updates or creates a `manifest` attribute on the `html` tag of the index.html page.
 It versions the manifest file using the [ember-cli-deploy-revision-data][3] plugin.
-The default path is `/_rev/${revisionKey}/manifest.appcache` and can be customized using the `buildManifestPath` configuration option.

 ## Quick Start
 To get up and running quickly, do the following: